userlandkernel/Minerva-Debugger/README.md

 - Any jailbreak with HSP4 exported same way as unc0ver.
 - Pre-A12 devices, A12 support coming soon.
 - At this time only iPhone 6S on 12.0.1 has offsets.
+- Its malware?
+No it is not.
+This was written intended to help developers and researchers.
+Malware is written purposely to do harm.
+Sure when abused by a user any code can do harm, can't it?

 ## Architecture